-Credit repair is the process of cleaning up and correcting incorrect information on your credit report with the intention of boosting your credit score.
+Credit repair is the process of cleaning up and correcting incorrect information on your credit report with the goal of improving your credit score.

-Poor credit history can have a significant impact on your finances and your chance of being approved for future lines of credit.
-If you have bad credit or filed for bankruptcy, there's plenty of things you can do to improve your credit score without having to rely on a credit repair service.
+If you have bad credit or have filed for bankruptcy, there could be some things you can do to improve your credit score without having to rely on a credit repair service.

-You should then contact the relevant credit reporting bureau that issued your report and ask them to remove the listing directly.
-If they refuse and you're sure that the listing is incorrect, you can contact an Ombudsman external dispute resolution service to help resolve your case.
+If they refuse and you're sure that the listing is incorrect, you can contact an ombudsman external dispute resolution service to help resolve your case.

 You can also contact a free and confidential financial counselling service or call the National Debt Helpline on 1800 007 007 for assistance.